 - 5.1.14 The Board expects trustees to seek guarantees from companies which are independently able to meet their commitment under the guarantee.
-It is likely always to be inappropriate to seek to certify a guarantor whose ability to meet its full commitment under the guarantee is dependent on a cross guarantee being provided by an employer.
-Any assessment of a guarantor is likely to involve an element of judgement, and trustees should exercise a degree of prudence in assumptions about the value in businesses.
+It is likely always to be inappropriate to seek to certify a guarantor whose ability to meet its full commitment under the guarantee is dependent on a cross guarantee being provided by an employer. - 5.1.15 Any assessment of a guarantor is likely to involve an element of judgement, and trustees should exercise a degree of prudence in assumptions about the value in businesses.
 For example where a guarantor's value is expressed as a range, it would not be appropriate to use the higher figure.
-An assessment that a guarantor were valued at £50 million to £100 million would support certification at £50 million but not £80 million, since by definition the trustees could not say that were reasonably satisfied that the guarantor could meet in full a guarantee for £80 million. - 5.1.15 Subject to the guarantor strength report requirement, the Board is not prescriptive about the information trustees should consider.
+An assessment that a guarantor were valued at £50 million to £100 million would support certification at £50 million but not £80 million, since by definition the trustees could not say that they were reasonably satisfied that the guarantor could meet in full a quarantee for £80 million. - 5.1.16 Subject to the guarantor strength report requirement, the Board is not prescriptive about the information trustees should consider.
 As a general example, trustees could consider any available information about the guarantor's financial position, including its most recent accounts.
 However, the key factor is whether the information enables the trustees to consider whether the guarantor is able to meet the Realisable Recovery in the context of other commitments it has.
 In some cases they may wish to commission specific advice or request information from directors of the guarantor.
 In other cases, existing information may suffice.
-What is appropriate is ultimately for the trustees to decide based on the guarantor's circumstances. - 5.1.16 For the avoidance of doubt, trustees cannot give the certification purely on the basis that they have attempted to obtain information about the guarantor's financial position but have been unsuccessful in doing so.
+What is appropriate is ultimately for the trustees to decide based on the guarantor's circumstances. - 5.1.17 For the avoidance of doubt, trustees cannot give the certification purely on the basis that they have attempted to obtain information about the guarantor's financial position but have been unsuccessful in doing so.
 The certification is to be given on the basis of information obtained, not on the basis of attempts to obtain this information.
 Trustees need to have adequate financial information in order to make a meaningful assessment of the guarantor's position.
-They should not accept the withholding of guarantor accounts, for example on the grounds of confidentiality, where those accounts are required in order for the trustees to make a meaningful assessment of the guarantor's financial position. - 5.1.17 Intentionally or recklessly certifying falsely may be a criminal offence under section 195 of the Pensions Act 2004.
+They should not accept the withholding of guarantor accounts, for example on the grounds of confidentiality, where those accounts are required in order for the trustees to make a meaningful assessment of the guarantor's financial position. - 5.1.18 Intentionally or recklessly certifying falsely may be a criminal offence under section 195 of the Pensions Act 2004.
 If trustees innocently provide the certification incorrectly, the Contingent Asset may be rejected by the Board and therefore not recognised in the levy calculation.
-If information comes to light after a Contingent Asset has been accepted and used in a scheme's risk-based levy which subsequently shows that the trustees were incorrect to provide the Realisable Recovery certification as at the date of certification, the Board may review the levy calculation and disregard the Contingent Asset. - 5.1.18 Where trustees have previously carried out a review of the guarantor that is consistent with the Contingent Asset Guidance it will generally be acceptable to update that review by reference to what factors may have changed (in relation to both the guarantor and also any changes to the Guidance) rather than to undertake a wholly fresh exercise.
-This approach applies in relation to Type As that are caught by the Re-execution Requirements (i.e. with fixed caps), and where the schemes are making no other changes (i.e. other than to move to the 18 January 2018 and thereafter standard forms). - 5.1.19 Schemes do not need to provide copies of their evidence with their Contingent Asset submissions unless they are providing a guarantor strength report for the purposes of the Risk Reduction Test.
-The Board may, though, ask for trustees' evidence later if the contingent asset is selected for detailed review, so trustees and their advisors should retain the information relied on.
+If information comes to light after a Contingent Asset has been accepted and used in a scheme's risk-based levy which subsequently shows that the trustees were incorrect to provide the Realisable Recovery certification as at the date of certification, the Board may review the levy calculation and disregard the Contingent Asset. - 5.1.19 Schemes do not need to provide copies of their evidence with their Contingent Asset submissions unless they are providing a guarantor strength report for the purposes of the Risk Reduction Test.
+The Board may, though, ask for trustees' evidence later if the Contingent Asset is selected for detailed review, so trustees and their advisors should retain the information relied on.